Emergency calls

 Status for London Fire Brigade

-In October 2023, the National Fire Chiefs Council (NFCC) surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.15d:
+The National Fire Chiefs Council surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.15d.

-95% of services (41 services) have taken actions that allow information to be effectively captured and shared.
+41 of 43 services have taken actions that allow information to be effectively captured and shared.

 The LFB has developed a technological solution which enables information from Fire Survival Guidance (FSG) calls to be displayed simultaneously at the incident and in Control.
 The introduction of the application was previously delayed due to technical issues which have now been resolved.